markharrison/doc-platform-engineering/docs/05-msidp.md

 ---
-sidebar_label: 'Microsoft Products & Technologies'
+sidebar_label: 'Microsoft Platform Tooling'
-slug: /microsoft-products-technologies
+slug: /microsoft-platform-tooling
 ---

-# Microsoft Products & Technologies
+# Microsoft Platform Tooling

 Up to now - no products have been mentioned in this document.
 Remember Platform Engineering is a practice, not a product.